In this post I want to take a look at the Logitech M720 mouse after having used it for 2.5 years.

 Note, that the set is still a copy of the 42043 set, which was designed by Markus Kossmann (see the original license plate).
 But if you want to literally pay him tribute by buying one of his sets, you will have to get the Liebherr 42100, which is the only one still available today.

 The most obvious change that Mould King did is using a different color scheme.
-While it feels strange at first if you are used to the original Arocs looks
+While it feels strange at first if you are used to the original Arocs looks, it is actually quite accurate.

 The gray cabin is indeed more common than the white one.
 It makes sense as this is an off-road vehicle traveling over dust and dirt.
 But also the orange loading area exists in reality – even though one still can argue that it looks off there as well.